In This Section

 Proceedings of the AES 43rd International Conference: Audio for Wirelessly Networked Personal Devices, Pohang, Korea - 2011 Sep.
 29-Oct.
 1.

 The conference brought together experts in both audio and systems engineering to discuss recent developments in this area.
 Topics covered audio compression, immersive audio, audio over networks, and systems-level issues in networked portable devices.
-Available only on CD-ROM.
+Available on CD-ROM or as a downloadable PDF.
 View Table of Contents

 Proceedings of the AES 44th International Conference: Audio Networking, San Diego, CA, USA - 2011 November 18-20.

 Recent advances in networking technology and the availability of high-bandwidth connectivity have made audio networking a rapidly growing area in the AES.
 Increasingly, broadcasters connect with remote correspondents and audiences via the Internet, audio installations communicate in-house and with distant collaborators using LANs or WANs, businesses hold intercontinental meetings via high-definition video conferencing systems, and musicians perform together over thousands of miles in distributed concerts.
 The 17 papers at this conference addressed topics such as live sound networking, studio installations, commercial applications, archiving and preservation, remote auditioning, pedagogy, and performance over networks.
-Available only on CD-ROM.
+Available on CD-ROM or as a downloadable PDF.
 View Table of Contents

 Proceedings of the AES 45th International Conference: Audio Applications of Time-Frequency Processing in Audio, Helsinki, Finland, 2012 March 1-4.